-- milk (hot/cold depending on how you want your final drink; amount depends on personal preference)
+- milk (hot/cold depending on how you want your final drink; the amount depends on personal preference)

 A few things to note:

-An electric whisk is ideal to create the most Insta-worthy froth, but we’re guessing not all Hong Kong kitchens have the space (or need) for an electric whisk, so we kept it manual.
+- An electric whisk is ideal to create the most Insta-worthy froth, but not all Hong Kong kitchens have the space (or need) for an electric whisk, so we kept it manual.

-Generally, two tablespoons of coffee, sugar and hot water should create just enough froth to top one glass of milk and ensure it looks nice enough for your social media.
+- Generally, two tablespoons of coffee, sugar and hot water should create just enough froth to top one glass of milk and ensure it looks nice enough for your social media posts.

-- Put the hot water, sugar and instant coffee into a bowl.
+- Put the instant coffee, sugar and hot water into a bowl.

-- Whisk the mixture until it is light and fluffy (note: if you’re whisking by hand, this might take about five minutes or more).
+- Whisk the mixture until it’s light and fluffy (note: if you’re whisking by hand, this might take about five minutes or more).